 N/A KPIs with no targets or actuals in the selected period 0

 R KPI Not Met 2

 0 KPI Almost Met 0

 G KPI Met 3

 G2 KPI Well Met 6

 В KPI Extremely Well Met 2

-Total KPIs 13
+Total KPIs Total KPIs

-SFA 5 - 0 GOOD GOVERNA NCE AND ( COMPLIANC :E Ref IDP Ref KPI Name Description of Unit of Measurement Performance Annual A Revised Annual Overall Performance 01 July 2022 to 30 June 2023 Performance comments / Reason(s) for Improvement Plan(s) to correct deviation from Kei Medsolemeni Actual R deviation from the target (under over- performance) target (underperformance) TL1 KPI059 Submission of the revised Communication Policy to the MayCo Number of revised Communication Policies submitted to the MayCo by 30 June New KPI 1 1 1 1 G TL2 KPI044 Employment equity appointments made within the financial year in the three highest levels of management Percentage of employment equity appointments made within the financial year in the three highest levels of management, measured by 30 June 33.30% 50% 50% 50% 37.50% 3 / 8 x 100 = 37.50% At each shortlisting panel meeting, the statistics and underrepresented target groups are indicated to the panel.
+SFA 5 - GOOD GOVERNANCE AND COMPLIANCE Ref IDP Ref KPI Name Description of Unit of Measurement Past Year Performance Original Annual 30 June 2023 Performance comments / Reason(s) for deviation from the Improvement Plan(s) to correct deviation from Kei Medsolemeni renomance Target Target Target Actual R target (under over- performance) target (underperformance) TL1 KPI059 Submission of the revised Communication Policy to the MayCo Number of revised Communication Policies submitted to the MayCo by 30 June New KPI 1 1 1 1 G TL2 KPI044 Employment equity appointments made within the financial year in the three highest levels of management Percentage of employment equity appointments made within the financial year in the three highest levels of management, measured by 30 June 33.30% 50% 50% 50% 37.50% 3 / 8 x 100 = 37.50% At each shortlisting panel meeting, the statistics and underrepresented target groups are indicated to the panel.
 In some instances, there are no qualifying candidates from the underrepresented groups.
 It also happens in some instances that candidates on the shortlist from underrepresented groups do not perform well enough in the interview to be appointed.
 Critical vacancies had to be filled thereby appointing qualifying candidates.
 Measures are in place on the criteria to be followed when shortlisting is done on candidates within the EE target groups.
 TL3 KPI049 Submission of the Auditor General of South Africa (AGSA) Audit Action Plan (AAP) to the APAC Number of AGSA Audit Action Plans submitted to the APAC by 28 February 1 1 1 1 1 G TL4 KPI053 Submission of the draft Integrated Development Plan (IDP) to the Council Number of draft IDPs submitted to the Council by 31 March 1 1 1 1 1 G

-SFA 5 - 0 GOOD GOVERNA NCE AND C COMPLIANC Œ Ref IDP KPI Name Description of Unit of Past Year Original Annual Revised Annual 40 HIDA Performance comments / Reason(s) for Improvement Plan(s) to correct deviation from Ref Measurement Performance Target Target Target Actual R deviation from the target (under over- performance) target (underperformance) TL5 KPI041 Submission of the revised Integrated Zoning Scheme to the MayCo Number of revised Integrated Zoning Schemes submitted to the MayCo by 30 June New KPI 1 1 1 2 В The ATC Overlay Zone, as an amendment to the IZS, was submitted and approved by the Council on 24 May 2023.
+SFA 5 - GOOD GOVERNANCE AND COMPLIANCE Ref IDP KPI Name KPI Name Description of Unit of Past Year Applied Ar 30 June 2023 Performance comments / Reason(s) for Improvement Plan(s) to correct deviation from Ref Measurement renomance .
+Target Target Target Actual R deviation from the target (under over- performance) target (underperformance) TL5 KPI041 Submission of the revised Integrated Zoning Scheme to the MayCo Number of revised Integrated Zoning Schemes submitted to the MayCo by 30 June New KPI 1 1 1 2 В The ATC Overlay Zone, as an amendment to the IZS, was submitted and approved by the Council on 24 May 2023.
 Furthermore, the request to undertake the PPP for the Draft Outdoor Dining and Events Overlay Zone served at the Special Council Meeting in June 2023.
 TL12 KPI055 Submission of the revised Wastewater Master Plan to the Municipal Manager Number of revised Wastewater Master Plans submitted to the Municipal Manager by 30 June New KPI 1 1 1 0 R Capacity constraints affected the achievement of this indicator.
 The Manager: Water and Wastewater Planning post has been vacant for the duration of the 2022/23 financial year.
 Despite this, the Wastewater Master Plan has been commissioned but could not be finalised on or before 30 June 2023.
 A consultant has been successfully appointed and is finalising the Wastewater Master Plan.
 The plan will be completed and submitted to the Municipal Manager by 30 September 2023.
 TL13 KPI060 Submission of the revised Comprehensive Integrated Transport Plan Number of revised CITPs submitted to the Municipal Manager by 30 June 1 1 1 1 1 G